sauln179/E-commerce/README.md

 Give Feedback

 # Test
+Before anything, create an .env file first, otherwise it will not run.
+The DB_USER and DB_PASSWORD should be your user and pass for mysql.<br>
 To test this, first enter your mysql credentials, then run SOURCE db/schema.sql.
 Next you will quit from mysql databse, and enter onto terminal npm run seed, which will populate the databse with the existing data.
-Afterwards you will run on terminal npm start to start server, and then proceed to insomia.
+Afterwards you will run on terminal npm start to start server, and then proceed to insomia.<br>

 # Questions
 Here is the following information to reach the creator: